• Skip to primary navigation

 Prunes

 When prunes are dried, they contain 3.5 milligrams of iron.
 They have 339 calories as well.
-As an added bonus they are also a great remedy for constipation.
+As a bonus, they are also a great remedy for constipation.

 Watermelon